Part 1: Data breaches and the Australian Privacy Act

 A similar requirement applies to credit reporting bodies in s 20B(2), to take reasonable steps to implement practices, procedures and systems to ensure compliance with the credit reporting obligations in Part IIIA of the Privacy Act and the Privacy (Credit Reporting) Code 2014 (Version 2).

-See Privacy Management Framework, Privacy Management Plan Template (for Organisations), Interactive Privacy Management Plan (for Agencies), and Chapter 1 of the APP Guidelines.
+See Privacy Management Framework, Privacy Management Plan Template (for Organisations), Interactive Privacy Management Plan (for Agencies), and Chapter 1 of the APP Guidelines on the OAIC website.

 The OAIC’s Australian Entities and the EU General Data Protection Regulation may assist Australian businesses to understand and comply with the GDPR’s requirements.
 Further guidance is also available from the Article 29 Working Group.